Corey Bailey

 from the loudest to the softest of sounds.
 Dynamic Range is expressed in

-difference between the loudest undistorted signal that be recorded down to the
+between the loudest undistorted signal that be recorded down to the noise level

-noise level (floor) of a given medium.
-Analog tape is capable of a dynamic range
+(floor) of a given medium.
+Analog tape is capable of a dynamic range of roughly

-of roughly 70dB.
-A Compact Disk (Audio CD) has a theoretical dynamic range of
+70dB.
+A Compact Disk (Audio CD) has a theoretical dynamic range of 96dB.

 Erase Head

-The erase head on an analog tape recorder is somewhat self explanatory…It
+The erase head on an analog tape recorder is self explanatory, it erases tape!

-The erase head is only energized during recording.
-Otherwise, it would be
+The erase head is usually only energized during recording.
+The erase head

 Flanging